junxit/us-congress-bills-111/metadata.md

 - 2010-04-27 — Introduced in House
 - 2010-04-27 — Introduced in House
 - 2010-04-27 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-04-28 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2010-04-29 — Committee Consideration and Mark-up Session Held.
+- 2010-04-29 — Ordered to be Reported by Voice Vote.
+- 2010-04-29 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged.
+- 2010-05-04 — Placed on the House Calendar, Calendar No. 190.
+- 2010-05-04 — Reported by the Committee on Transportation.
+H. Rept.
+111-472.
+- 2010-05-04 — Reported by the Committee on Transportation.
+H. Rept.
+111-472.